marcusfgardiner/SentiMind/README.md

 brew install --HEAD watchman
 ```

 For Testing our Python back-end we used Pytest.
-To run the tests:

 To run python tests:

-1. Ensure you have run 'pipenv install requests' and 'npm install' as above to download dependencies
+1. Ensure you have run 'pipenv install requests' from the root folder and 'npm install' from the front end folder to download dependencies
 2.  'pipenv shell' to set up the python environment
-3.  cd to backend folder and use 'pytest' in the terminal to run tests
+3.  cd to backend folder and use 'pytest' to run tests

 # Reflecting on our project: